 The Cappies program recognizes Greater Cincinnati's talented community of young writers, performers, and technical crews.
 High school theatre and journalism students who participate in the Cappies program are trained as critics, attend shows at other schools, and write and publish reviews.

-McAuley Drama's summer musical, Singin' in the Rain, is July 7 - 9.
-Shows are at 7:30 p.m. on Friday, July 7 and Saturday, July 8, and at 2 p.m. on Sunday, July 9.
-Tickets are $10 for adults, $8 for students/seniors, and $5 for children under 10.
-Check back for ticket information soon!
-Click HERE to view the cast and crew list.
+McAuley High School will present its 2017 Summer Musical, Singin' in the Rain, July 7 – 9.
+Shows are at 7:30 p.m. on July 7 and 8, and at 2 p.m. on July 9.
+Visit www.mcauleyhs.net for details.

 As the world celebrated the 100th anniversary of Our Lady's appearance at Fatima this month, past Marian Award recipients from McAuley and Mother of Mercy High Schools honored Mary in a special May Crowning on May 20 at Mother of Mercy.
 The ceremony was designed to bring together freshmen and sophomores at each school who will be upper class-women together at Mercy-McAuley High School.
 The Mercy students provided the McAuley students with a tour of Mother of Mercy.
 Sitting in a circle with McAuley campus minister, Katie Geckle, looking on, these young women talked, laughed and made friendship bracelets.